 The hard-working Royal City Ukulele Ensemble performed four times throughout December, including at Creative Spark Winter Market, The Village of Arbour Trails, the Royal City Ambassadors’ Christmas charity show, and Merry Maker Night Market at the Guelph Farmers’ Market.
 We had a great time, even in the freezing temps!
 A mention in Guelph Today here.

-Jalopy (Cynthia Kinnunen: ukulele, vocals; Ben Coulson: upright bass) had fun sharing some holiday tunes at the Old Quebec Street Shoppes Christmas Village Market on Friday, December 8, 2017.
+Transit Lounge (Cynthia Kinnunen: ukulele, vocals; Ben Coulson: bass, ukulele) had fun sharing some holiday tunes at the Old Quebec Street Shoppes Christmas Village Market on Friday, December 8, 2017.

 A wonderful experience teaching at one-of-a-kind Ukulele Hot Springs event in November alongside James Hill, Kevin Carroll and John Nash.